min9kwak/tumor-controller/README.md

 3. **⭐ Edge Flipping**: Flip edge map vertically to provide contralateral hemisphere guidance
 4. **Inpainting**: Generate healthy tissue in tumor region while preserving structure

-**Key Innovation:**
+> **💎 Key Innovation:**
-We exploit the **approximate bilateral symmetry** of healthy brains.
+> We exploit the **approximate bilateral symmetry** of healthy brains.
 By flipping the edge map, we provide structural guidance from the healthy hemisphere to reconstruct the tumor-affected region.

 **Configuration:** `yaml/generate_controlnet.yaml`